Foods for eye health – Maintain vision and comfort

 Though a nutritional supplement is convenient to help boost eye health, natural food sources are always better.
 Antioxidant-rich foods for eye health include citrus fruits, almonds, sweet potatoes, salmon, avocado, broccoli, and kale.

 In the same study that looked at the benefits of beta-carotene (vitamin A), vitamins C and E for eye health, two carotenoid pigments known as lutein and zeaxanthin were also found to confer a protective effect against age-related macular degeneration.
-These carotenoid compounds are found at high levels within the retina of the eye and help to protect the retinal cells from oxidative stress and resultant damage to overall eye health and vision.
+These carotenoid compounds are found at high levels within the retina of the eye.
+They help to protect the retinal cells from oxidative stress and resultant damage to overall eye health and vision.

-Good food sources of carotenoids for eye health include vegetables and fruit of dark green, yellow, red, or orange colour, such as capsicums, kale, spinach, melons, and corn.
+Good food sources of carotenoids for eye health include vegetables and fruit of dark green, yellow, red, or orange colour.
+Such as capsicums, kale, spinach, melons, and corn.
 Egg yolks are also a great source of lutein and zeaxanthin.

 Low Glycaemic Index Foods

-Carbohydrates with a low glycaemic index (GI) have been shown to support good eye health by lowering the risk of macular degeneration.
+Carbohydrates with a low glycaemic index (GI) have shown to support good eye health by lowering the risk of macular degeneration.
 Those who have a diet of low GI foods also tend to be healthier overall, including having a lower risk of heart disease and diabetes.

 Low GI foods include wholegrain cereals and breads, soy, fruits, and legumes.